Loris-EPFL/Waltube/README.md

 WalTube is a decentralized video streaming platform built using **Next.js 14**, **Tusky**, and **Privy**.
 It enables users to upload, store, and stream high-quality videos with **full ownership**, **secure wallet-based authentication**, and **distributed content delivery**—all through a sleek, responsive UI.

+[Waltube Showcase on ETHGlobal](https://ethglobal.com/showcase/waltube-vsojp) – Project featured on the ETHGlobal Showcase.

 ---

 ## 🚀 Features